MicrosoftDocs/sql-docs/docs/database-engine/service-broker/troubleshooting-conversation-priorities.md

 ## Symptom: Messages Are Not Assigned the Expected Priority Level

 View **sys.conversation_endpoint** to see whether the conversation endpoint was assigned the expected priority level.
-If it was not, use **sys.conversation_priorites** to review the properties specified for the conversation priorities in the database against the contract, local service, and remote service that is used for the conversation endpoint.
+If it was not, use **sys.conversation_priorities** to review the properties specified for the conversation priorities in the database against the contract, local service, and remote service that is used for the conversation endpoint.

 ## See also